Kingxukai/linux/Documentation/misc-devices/mrvl_cn10k_dpi.rst

 DPI hardware comprises a physical function (PF), its virtual functions, mailbox logic, and a set of DMA engines & DMA command queues.

-DPI PF function is an administrative function which services the mailbox requests from its VF functions and provisions DMA engine resources to it's VF functions.
+DPI PF function is an administrative function which services the woke mailbox requests from its VF functions and provisions DMA engine resources to it's VF functions.

-mrvl_cn10k_dpi.ko misc driver loads on DPI PF device and services the mailbox commands submitted by the VF devices and accordingly initializes the DMA engines and VF device's DMA command queues.
+mrvl_cn10k_dpi.ko misc driver loads on DPI PF device and services the mailbox commands submitted by the woke VF devices and accordingly initializes the DMA engines and VF device's DMA command queues.
 Also, driver creates /dev/mrvl-cn10k-dpi node to set DMA engine and PEM (PCIe interface) port attributes like fifo length, molr, mps & mrrs.

-DPI PF driver is just an administrative driver to setup its VF device's queues and provisions the hardware resources, it cannot initiate any DMA operations.
+DPI PF driver is just an administrative driver to setup its VF device's queues and provisions the woke hardware resources, it cannot initiate any DMA operations.
 Only VF devices are provisioned with DMA capabilities.

 Driver location